MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/dependent-assembly-plugins.md

 The following limitations apply to dependent assembly plug-ins.

 - [Workflow extensions](workflow/workflow-extensions.md), also known as *workflow assemblies*, *workflow activities* or *custom workflow activities* aren't supported.
 - Plug-ins for virtual table data providers aren't supported.
+Importing a solution into an environment will fail if the solution contains plug-ins (with dependent assemblies) that are registered on virtual entities.
 - On-premises environments aren't supported.
 - Unmanaged code isn't supported.
 You can't include references to unmanaged resources.